tskit-dev/msprime/docs/development.rst

 correct behaviour in all cases.
 For this reason, the convention is to declare all pointer variables on a single line and to initialise them to ``NULL`` as part of the declaration.
+.. are there C idioms or typical styles that are inconsistent with this convention?
+.. if so, could note them here

 Error codes are defined in ``err.h``, and these can be translated into a message using ``msp_strerror(err)``.